 This is your chance to showcase your leadership and join the global movement to decarbonise the built environment.

-For companies that operate in Australia, we have developed a Fact Sheet to assist you in navigating the commitment, and detailing how Green Star will ensure your success.
+For companies that operate in Australia, we have developed a fact sheet to assist you in navigating the commitment and detail how Green Star will ensure your success.

 Advancing Net Zero is WorldGBC’s global project which aims to promote and support the acceleration of net zero carbon buildings to 100% by 2050.
 GBCA is a founding member of the Advancing Net Zero Program.